 Please pack light!

-Soft luggage is much easier for us to pack than a more rigid hard sided piece, so if you have the choice, please use your soft luggage.
+Luggage: Soft-sided luggage is much easier for us to pack in vehicles or charter aircraft than a more rigid hard sided piece, so if you have the choice, please use your soft-sided luggage.
 Be sure to have your name and address on the inside of the bag, as well as on the luggage tag on the handle.
-It is our hope that you can pack in one checked suitcase that does not exceed 45 pounds.
-If lighter, all the better!
-Be sure to pack your personal medication, airline tickets, passport, binoculars, camera, and other essential items in your carry-on bag.
-You will want a day pack for field trips, so this is an ideal carry-on.
+It is our hope that you can pack in one checked bag that does not exceed 45 pounds.
 Please reconfirm your airline’s baggage weight and size restrictions about a week or so before departure.

 Clothing & Gear